DouglasDeAlmeida/DouglasDeAlmeida/README.md

 I am a curious person who likes to solve problems.
 Learning is part of my daily life and challenges keep me motivated to discover the best solutions.

-I'm looking for an internship in Data Science, where I can develop my technical knowledge and grow together with the company and my co-workers.